 How do I set a Windows screen saver password?

-Adding a Microsoft Windows screen saver password can help protect your computer during the times that you're away.
+Adding a Microsoft Windows screen saver password helps protect your computer during the times you're away.
 The following sections contain steps on how to set a screen saver password in each version of Windows.
-To proceed, find your version and follow the steps.
+Select your version of Windows below and follow the steps.

-Pressing the Windows key and L at the same time locks your computer with a password immediately.
+Pressing Windows key+L at the same time locks your computer with a password immediately.

 Set the screen saver password in Windows Vista, 7, 8, 10, and 11